sap-tutorials/Tutorials/tutorials/luigi-app-react/luigi-app-react.md

   - `viewUrl`- the URL of your micro-frontend

-1. Delete the folder `react-core-mf/src/luigi-config`.
-(This step is not required.)

-2. Go to the file `react-core-mf/public/luigi-config.js`.
+1. Go to the file `react-core-mf/public/luigi-config.js`.
 This is where you can find the Luigi configuration.
-Copy and paste this code:
+Copy and paste this code inside it:

     ```JavaScript